Nick7900/AutoCUTS-LM-Analysis/3_AutoCUTSAnalysis/README.md

 4. After the images from 'bCropToDeepLearning' have been segmented with the UNetDense architecture, then run 'cCropLayer3' region of interest for analysis.

-5. Run 'dPredicSegmentationFinal' to do the 3D-reconstruction of neurons and get morphological measurements out.
+5. Run 'dPredicSegmentation' to do the 3D-reconstruction of neurons and get morphological measurements out.

 6. Run 'eHistogramDataPlot' to read the output from 'dPredicSegmentationFinal' to estimate mean, standard deviation, coefficient of variation and plot histograms.